-The course for the Kalamunda 50:50 will not be released before the event.
+The course for the Kalamunda 50 and Kalamunda 30 will not be released before the event.
 Rest assured that it will take in the absolute best singletrack that Kalamunda has to offer.
 Like us on Facebook to see sneaky course hints in the lead-up to the event!

 The following categories are available for the 50km:

-- E-bike mixed category (new category for 2017!)
-All bikes must be pedal assit only and meet Australian Standards.
+E-bike mixed category.
+All bikes must be pedal assist only and meet Australian Standards.